tccole23/latin102/quiz.md

 Translate (only) the italicized verb forms into Latin.
 E.g., if you were given “Hercules saw Deianira,” you could translate saw with vidit.

 1. Centaurs are being killed by Hercules.
 (Use the present tense) - interficiuntur
-1. Centaurs were being killed by Hercules.
+1. Centaurs were killed by Hercules.
 (Use the perfect tense) - interfecti sunt
-1. Centaurs were killed by Hercules.
-(Use the perfect tense) - interfecerunt ❌ (Could you try this with the imperfect?)
+1. Centaurs were being killed  by Hercules.
+(Use the imperfect tense) - interficienbantur
 1. When Hercules killed the Centaurs, he carried off Deianira.
-(Emphasize the circumstance, not the timing, of what Hercules did.) - interfecerit ❌
+(Emphasize the circumstance, not the timing, of what Hercules did.) - interfecisset
 1. At the moment when Deianira saw Hercules’ garment burst into flames, she realized the Centaur had lied to her. - vidit
 1. Hercules led Deianira in marriage (i.e., he married her). - duxit
-1. Hercules repeatedly asked Eurytus for permission to marry Iole. - rogavit ❌
+1. Hercules repeatedly asked Eurytus for permission to marry Iole. - rogabat